Atoms for signed permutations: Introduction

+One reason why atoms are interesting objects is that their reduced expressions correspond to saturated chains in the \emph{involution weak (Bruhat) order} introduced by Richardson and Springer \cite{RichSpring}.
+This is the partial order on $\I(W)$ with $x \leq_\I y$ if there exists $w \in W$ such that $w^{-1} \circ x \circ w = y$.

-In type A, the study of atoms is also motivated by the geometry of symmetric varieties \cite{RichSpring,RichSpring2}.
-Suppose $G$ is a reductive algebraic group with Borel subgroup $B$.
-Assume $G$ is defined over a field of characteristic not equal to two and let $K$ be the fixed point subgroup of an automorphism of $G$ of order two.
-The (not necessarily connected) reductive group $K$ acts with finitely many orbits on $G/B$, as does the opposite Borel subgroup, whose orbit closures are the Schubert varieties $X_w$ indexed by the elements of the Weyl group $W$.
+The involution weak order is relevant to the study of spherical varieties.
+Let $G$ be a complex algebraic group with Borel subgroup $B$, and let $\theta$ be a self-inverse automorphism of $G$ that preserves $B$.
+The \emph{symmetric subgroup} $K = \{g \in G: \theta(g) = g\}$ acts with finitely many orbits on the flag variety $G/B$.
+The opposite Borel subgroup also acts on $G/B$ with finitely many orbits, whose closures are the Schubert varieties $X_w$ indexed by the elements of the Weyl group $W$.

-When $G = \GL_n$, the subgroup $K$ can be $\O_n$, $\Sp_n$ (when $n$ is even), or $\GL_p \times \GL_q$ (when $p + q = n$).
-Here, the $K$-orbit closures $Y_z$ in $G/B$ are respectively indexed by either the involutions in the symmetric group, the fixed-point-free involutions in the symmetric group, or certain objects called \emph{clans} (essentially, involutions with signed fixed points) \cite{CJW,Wyser}.
-Atoms arise in a formula of Brion \cite{Brion98} relating the cohomology classes of $Y_z$ and $X_w$.
-In the $\O_n$-case, for example, we have \be [Y_z] = 2^{c(z)}\sum_{w \in \cA(z)} [X_w] \ee where $c(z)$ is the number of 2-cycles in $z$ \cite{Brion98}.
-Similar results hold for the $\Sp_n$- and $\GL_p \times \GL_q$-cases.
-The combinatorics of Hecke atoms likewise informs the $K$-theory of symmetric varieties, though the connections are less direct; see \cite{hamaker2017shifted,WY}.

-The hyperoctahedral group $W_n$ is the Weyl group for both $G = \SO_{2n+1}$ (type B) and $G = \Sp_{2n}$ (type C).
-In these types, the possibilities for $(G,K)$ are $(\SO_{2n+1}, \SO_p \times \SO_q)$ when $p+q = 2n+1$, $(\Sp_{2n},\Sp_{2p} \times \Sp_{2q})$ when $p+q = n$, and $(\Sp_{2n},\GL_{n})$.
-For each of these cases, the $K$-orbits in $G/B$ are indexed by clan-like objects \cite{MO,Wyser} which may be interpreted as involutions in $W_n$ with some auxiliary data.
-In type A, the combinatorial properties of clans and involutions are quite similar, and we expect that our present study will serve as a useful first step towards better understanding the combinatorics of $K$-orbit closures in types B and C.
+Fix a $K$-orbit $\cO$ in $G/B$.
+Brion gives a general formula describing the cohomology class of the closure of $\cO$ in terms of Schubert varieties in \cite{Brion2001}.
+We can express this formula as

+where the sum is over a certain set $\cAB(\cO) \subset W$ and each $d_\cO(w)$ is a nonnegative integer.
+The precise definitions of $\cAB(\cO)$ and $d_\cO(w)$ involve a partial order on the $K$-orbits in $G/B$ that lifts the involution weak order.
+We review this material in Section~\ref{geom-sect}.